Mouse Tricks and Macro Intro

 June 16, 2015

-Add custom chart labels, get started with macros, compare worksheets, get info from hyperlinks, and many more tips, in this week's Excel news.
+Add custom chart labels, get started with macros, compare worksheets, get info from hyperlinks, and more, in this week's Excel news.
+Visit my Excel website for more tips, tutorials and videos, and check the index for past issues of this newsletter.

 1. Compare Worksheet Values -- On my Contextures blog, I show how to use the INDIRECT function to compare values on different worksheets.
 In Excel 2013 and later, combine it with FORMULATEXT, to compare worksheet formulas.